 6. Processes and Procedures

-Within the QMS framework, processes are defined as those which use any resource to transform inputs into outputs.
+The QMS framework defines processes as using any resource to transform inputs into outputs.
 While procedures are specific instructions that detail how a process is to be carried out.

 7. Continual Improvement